Adriana Cervantes-González, Ed.D.

-Dr. Janell Morillo is the Assistant Vice President for Student Affairs Administration at Fresno State.
-Janell has over 22 years of higher education experience serving as an administrator, center director, program coordinator and faculty member.
+Dr. Janell Morillo is the Associate Vice President for Student Health, Counseling and Wellness for Student Affairs Administration at Fresno State.
+Janell has over 24 years of higher education experience serving as an administrator, center director, program coordinator and faculty member.
 Previously, she served as the campus coordinator of Academic Advising, where she conducted a university report, “Fresno State Advising Report: An Examination of the Practices and Opportunities to Support Student Success.”

 Prior to that, she was coordinator of the Liberal Studies Program, lecturer in the Department of Counselor Education and Rehabilitation, and director of the Education Student Services Center.
 She was recognized in 2006 with the University’s Outstanding Advisor Award, served as two-time President of the Honor Society of Phi Kappa Phi, and has served on numerous University committees, including chairing the Student Success Summit committee.

 In addition to her involvement with the CLEAR Mentoring Program, Dr. Morillo serves as a mentor in the University Mentoring Program, and has contributed to various student success initiatives.
 She is a Central Valley native whose passion has been in education and advising, while becoming a three-time alumna at Fresno State.

 Darlene Murray, Ed.D.